Julien-R44/bentocache/packages/bentocache/README.md

 Many drivers available to suit all situations: Redis, Upstash, Database (MySQL, SQLite, PostgreSQL), DynamoDB, Filesystem, In-memory (LRU Cache), Vercel KV...

 See the [drivers documentation](https://bentocache.dev/docs/cache-drivers) for list of available drivers.
-Also very easy to extend the library and [add your own driver](https://bentocache.dev/docs/custom-cache-driver)
+Also, very easy to extend the library and [add your own driver](https://bentocache.dev/docs/custom-cache-driver)

 ### Resiliency